 Food and plastic waste are both large detractors to the environment.
 The former involves significant wasted energy use in producing and distributing food.
 The latter is damaging for more direct environmental reasons due to the required extraction of fossil fuels to produce plastic and its non-biodegradability, causing secondary impacts on the natural environment.

-In 2021 the not-for-profit resources organisation, , and there were 9.5 million tonnes of food waste in the UK in 2018 alone.
+In 2021 the not-for-profit resources organisation, WRAP, stated that an estimated 1.2Mt (megatonnes) of the UK’s plastic packaging was recycled in 2020, and there were 9.5 million tonnes of food waste in the UK in 2018 alone.
 These stats show a big opportunity for improvement.
 As a flexible workspace operator looking to improve sustainability, take the 7 Rs (reduce, recycle, reuse, rethink, repair, refuse) seriously.

 In particular, focus on implementing a simple and easy-to-use recycling system that covers: